Page Loading

 The space sector in Scotland

-have a career in the space.
+in Scotland have a career in space.

-• Scotland employs 18% of all space roles
+• 12% of all space roles

-• £4 billion by 2030
+• £4 billion a year

 Scotland’s space leadership

-• Developing Europe's first orbital spaceport
+• Developing Europe’s first fully licenced vertical launch spaceport

 Learn more about Scotland's space sectoropens in a new window